top of page

 • How to view who is assigned to the Co-Admin role: from the Azure Portal navigate to your Subscription, click on ‘Access control (IAM)’ and then click on ‘Classic Administrators.’

-If you were reading carefully, you would have seen that the person who initially signs up for the Azure AD tenant / Azure Subscription will get the following permissions by default:
+If you were reading carefully, you would have seen that the person who initially signs up for the Entra ID tenant / Azure Subscription will get the following permissions by default:

 Sources: